getify/You-Dont-Know-JS/scope-closures/ch3.md

 This code works fine.
 You may have seen or even written code like it before.
 But did you ever wonder how or why it works?
 Specifically, why can you access the identifier `greeting` from line 1 (to retrieve and execute a function reference), even though the `greeting()` function declaration doesn't occur until line 3?

 Recall how Chapter 1 pointed out that all identifiers are registered to their respective scopes during compile time.
 Moreover, every identifier is *created* at the beginning of the scope it belongs to, **every time that scope is entered**.

 The term for registering a variable at the top of its enclosing scope, even though its declaration may appear further down in the scope, is called **hoisting**.

 But hoisting alone doesn't fully answer the posed question.
 Sure, we can see an identifier called `greeting` from the beginning of the scope, but why can we **call** the `greeting()` function before it's been declared?

 In other words, how does `greeting` have any value in it, like the function reference, when the scope first begins?
 That's an additional characteristic of `function` declarations, called "function hoisting".
 When a `function` declaration's name identifier is registered at the top of a scope, it is additionally initialized to that function's reference.

-Function hoisting only applies to formal `function` declarations, not to `function` expression assignments.
+Function hoisting only applies to formal `function` declarations (which appear outside of blocks -- see FiB in Chapter 4), not to `function` expression assignments.
 Consider:

 ```js
 greeting();